Wiki

-A wiki (/ˈwɪki/ WICK-ee) is a form of hypertext publication on the internet which is collaboratively edited and managed by its audience directly through a web browser.
-A typical wiki contains multiple pages that can either be edited by the public or limited to use within an organization for maintaining its internal knowledge base.
-Its name derives from the first user-editable website called WikiWikiWeb – wiki (pronounced /haw/ (Note: The realization of the Hawaiian //w// phoneme varies between /[w]/ and /[v]/, and the realization of the //k// phoneme varies between /[k]/ and /[t]/, among other realizations.
-Thus, the pronunciation of the Hawaiian word wiki varies between /['wiki]/, /['witi]/, /['viki]/, and /['viti]/.
-See Hawaiian phonology for more details.)) is a Hawaiian word meaning 'quick'.
+A wiki (/ˈwɪki/ WIK-ee) is a form of hypertext publication on the internet which is collaboratively edited and managed by its audience directly through a web browser.
+A typical wiki contains multiple pages that can either be edited by the public or any organization.
+The name derives from the first user-editable website called WikiWikiWeb – wiki being a Hawaiian word meaning (pronounced /haw/).
+(Note: The realization of the Hawaiian //w// phoneme varies between /[w]/ and /[v]/, and the realization of the //k// phoneme varies between /[k]/ and /[t]/, among other realizations.
+Thus, the pronunciation of the Hawaiian word wiki varies between /[ˈwiki]/, /[ˈwiti]/, /[ˈviki]/, and /[ˈviti]/.
+See Hawaiian phonology for more details.)

 Wikis are powered by wiki software, also known as wiki engines.
 Being a form of content management system, these differ from other web-based systems such as blog software or static site generators in that the content is created without any defined owner or leader.
 Wikis have little inherent structure, allowing one to emerge according to the needs of the users.
 Wiki engines usually allow content to be written using a lightweight markup language and sometimes edited with the help of a rich-text editor.
 There are dozens of different wiki engines in use, both standalone and part of other software, such as bug tracking systems.
 Some wiki engines are free and open-source, whereas others are proprietary.
 Some permit control over different functions (levels of access); for example, editing rights may permit changing, adding, or removing material.
 Others may permit access without enforcing access control.
 Further rules may be imposed to organize content.
 In addition to hosting user-authored content, wikis allow those users to interact, hold discussions, and collaborate.

 There are hundreds of thousands of wikis in use, both public and private, including wikis functioning as knowledge management resources, note-taking tools, community websites, and intranets.
 Ward Cunningham, the developer of the first wiki software, WikiWikiWeb, originally described wiki as "the simplest online database that could possibly work".